 Over the past couple of decades, raku pottery has become very popular.
 The unpredictability of the process keeps potters and ceramic artists coming back to the technique again and again.

 When potter John Ramer Sherrill first started out using the raku technique, he was frustrated by the lack of technical information on raku in books.
 He found that there was plenty on raku philosophy, but little on technique, and he spoke to many other raku artists who had the same experience.
 So he set out to do some technical writing of his own on the technique, the results of which appear in our Ceramic Arts Handbook Raku Firing: Advanced Techniques.
-Today we’ll present an excerpt from that text, which addresses raku clay bodies and raku kilns. – Jennifer Harnetty, editor
+In this post, we’ll present an excerpt from that text, which addresses raku clay bodies and raku kilns. – Jennifer Poellot Harnetty, editor

 Become a Better Raku Artist with These Helpful Tips

 A wide variety of clays can be used to make raku pottery.
 Be aware, though, that the clay used determines much of the character of the finished piece.
 As a general rule, earthenware clays should be avoided if you like dark, bold crackle effects.
 The closer a clay body gets to vitrification, the less effect carbon will have on it in reduction (earthenware clays are closer to vitrification at raku temperatures than stoneware clays).
 Iron content also resists carbonization, so earthenware clays should be avoided.

 We are then left with the light-colored stoneware clays, and nearly all of these will work well.
 A stoneware body with just enough iron to give the fired piece a light tan color will have a pleasingly warm appearance.
 Some of the white-firing clays have an attractive ivory appearance.
 Experiment with different bodies to find one you like.